open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

    a View recipe SHOULD be printed advising the user how to avoid the warning by renaming one of the conflicting instruments.
-3. Otherwise (e.g., use of multiple units), the implementation SHOULD pass through the semantic error and report both `Metric` objects.
+3. Otherwise (e.g., use of multiple units), the implementation SHOULD pass through the data by reporting both `Metric` objects.

 ## Attribute limits